Updated March 6, 2023

-Difference Between WebSockets vs WebRTC
+Difference Between WebSockets and WebRTC

 - WebSocket is a computer communications protocol, which provides full-duplex communication channels over a single TCP connection.